 From Cape Town:

 The Namaqualand Flower Festival is set in a biodiversity hotspot with no less than 6 endemic species of plant life in the area.
-For this reason the following rules and etiquette must be adhered to by all competitors and marshals alike:
+Because of this, the following rules and etiquette must be adhered to by all competitors and marshals alike:

-- Never be more than 10m from the trail or out of sight of the nearest cairn or marshal (unless you need water along the route, there is a waterfall and various rivers to fill your bottles up from) anyone found taking shortcuts will be disqualified and banned from the race for two (2) years.
+- Never be more than 10m from the trail or out of sight of the nearest marked area, or marshal (unless you need water along the route, there is a waterfall and various rivers to fill your bottles up from).
+Anyone found taking shortcuts will be disqualified and banned from the race for two years.

-- Absolutely no polluting the river and water systems on route
+- Absolutely no polluting the rivers or water systems on route.

-- Director reserves the right to report any violent behaviour to the police for prosecution.
+- The Race Director reserves the right to report any violent behaviour to the police for prosecution.